kshannon/cogs9/content/_index.md

 This class is a survey course intended to get you all excited about becoming data scientists!
 Data are everywhere and they’re being used in tried-and-true, new, awesome, and creative ways.
 This course will introduce you to topics in data science, discuss what it means to be a data scientist, and get you on your way to thinking like a data scientist.
 To see what topics will be introduced in this course, see the calendar (dates and lecture topics subject to change) on Canvas.

 #### Assignments
-Assignment groups typically consist of 3-5 people.
-Through Canvas we will randomly assign groups during the first few days of class.
+Assignments will focus on applying the concepts covered in lecture and readings.
+All assignments will be performed in groups.
+Groups typically consist of 3-5 people.
+Students will be randomly assigned into groups on Canvas during the first few days of class.
 Because students may drop or join late, we may need to add or remove students from groups within the first week.
 We appreciate your flexibility and will take these circumstances into account when grading the first assignment.

 - Four group assignments submitted through Gradescope
 - Submit as a PDF from the Google Doc template link provided on Canvas